Skip to Main Content

 What is Fair Use?

-The U.S.Copyright Offices states that fair use is, "a legal doctrine that promotes freedom of expression by permitting the unlicensed use of copyright-protected works in certain circumstances."
+The U.S.Copyright Office states that fair use is, "a legal doctrine that promotes freedom of expression by permitting the unlicensed use of copyright-protected works in certain circumstances."
 To learn more about fair use and the four factors used to measure it, check out Stanford University's Center for Internet and Society Fair Use Project.

 Public Domain